How to Teach Your Child About Road Safety

 8. Encourage your child to make eye contact with drivers as this means that they have been seen.

-9. Teach your children to cross the road in a straight line, not diagonally
+9. Teach your children to cross the road in a straight line

 Online Road Safety Resources